Minimum Continuing Legal Education (MCLE) is classified under different categories, participatory or self-study credit.

 Attorneys are responsible for making sure the MCLE hours they report are approved for credit by the State Bar or by another U.S. state or country that the bar has designated as an “approved jurisdiction.”
 See the list of approved jurisdictions.

-If the State Bar has not approved the provider, activity or jurisdiction, attorneys can file a member credit request to get approval for their attendance.
+If the State Bar has not approved the provider, activity or jurisdiction, attorneys can complete and file a MCLE Credit Request Form to get approval for their attendance.

 The State Bar does not approve the following activities: